 How do you post your status'?

-• Being aware of young children (say under 12) simply looking over your shoulder?
+- Being aware of young children (say under 12) simply looking

 Tell us your thoughts.